billpratt/docker-azure-workshop/deploy-docker-swarm.md

 Since we will be typing the VM names a bit, lets set them as environment variables

-    export MASTER_VM_NAME=swarm-leader-bp-demo01
+    export LEADER_VM_NAME=swarm-leader-bp-demo01
     export WKR_VM_NAME1=swarm-node-bp-demo01
     export WKR_VM_NAME2=swarm-node-bp-demo02

-## Installing swarm on the swarm master VM
+## Installing swarm on the swarm leader VM

-For this step, you will be using SSH to send commands to the **swarm-master** from your Laptop using Docker.
+For this step, you will be using SSH to send commands to the **swarm-leader** from your Laptop using Docker.
 Unlike the standalone version of Docker Swarm, we do not need a respostitory/discovery service or a cluster ID to support the formation of the cluster.

 Note for Windows users please use the ```Git Bash``` prompt that is installed with [Git For Windows](https://git-for-windows.github.io/).

-You will need to initialize the swarm on the master node and tell it to listen on its private address.
+You will need to initialize the swarm on the leader node and tell it to listen on its private address.

-First, let's get the private IP of the master node.
+First, let's get the private IP of the leader node.

-    $ ssh $MASTER_VM_NAME
+    $ ssh $LEADER_VM_NAME
     $ ifconfig | grep eth0 -A 2

 This will return the internal IP on the network card.
 You should see the following: